uthbees/simulation_old/README.md

 An experimental simulation, made so that I can play around with various technologies (for example, OpenGL).

+**Note**: This is the old version, from before I ported it to Rust.

 As of this writing, the project is fairly bare-bones, but I might add more features to it later.

 Features: